 See Related: How to Use Google Flights Search Anywhere

 If you love museums, you will be delighted to know that Paris has some of the best museums in the world, but most of them charge an entry fee.
-If you plan on visiting paid attractions, you can save a lot of money by purchasing a Paris Museum Pass, especially if you are a first-time visitor to the city.
+If you plan on visiting paid attractions, you can save a lot of money by purchasing a Paris Museum Pass, especially if you are a first-time visitor.

 Dining and Shopping

-Think about allocating enough money for one or two meals at more expensive restaurants so you can experience the beauty of French cooking.
+Think about allocating enough money for one or two meals at more expensive restaurants to experience the beauty of French cooking.

-Of course, if you really want to make it a tight budget trip or if you’re a solo traveler, there’s also the option of making your own meals, especially if you’re in an Airbnb or short-term rental.
-If you don’t want to skip on authentic French cuisine, book a cooking class!
+Of course, if you want to make it a tight-budget trip or a solo traveler, you can make your meals, especially if you’re in an Airbnb or short-term rental on Vrbo.
+Book a cooking class if you don’t want to skip authentic French cuisine!